psf/requests/docs/user/quickstart.rst

     r = requests.get('https://github.com/timeline.json')

-Now, we have a :class:`Response` object.
+Now, we have a :class:`Response` object called ``r``.
 We can get all the information we need from this.

 Response Content